astronomer/docs/astro/modify-cluster.md

 - A cluster on Astro.
 - Permission from your team.

 If you don't have a cluster on Astro, follow the instructions to [Install Astro on AWS](install-aws.md) or [GCP](install-gcp.md).
-If you have an existing cluster and are interested in creating additional Clusters, read [Create a cluster](create-cluster.md).
+If you have an existing cluster and are interested in creating additional clusters, read [Create a cluster](create-cluster.md).

 ## Step 1: Submit a Request to Astronomer